JackEdTaylor/LexOPSdocs/docs/05-shiny.md

 The Visualise tab provides many options for plotting useful information.
 As well as the variables included in the [LexOPS dataset](introduction.html#the-lexops-dataset) and [custom variables](#custom-variables), the Visualise tab can plot information from within the app, such as the generated condition.

-Here's an example of application of the visualise tab to look at stimuli generated in the Generate tab (in a Bigram Probability x Concreteness design).
+Here's an example application of the visualise tab to look at stimuli generated in the Generate tab (in a Bigram Probability x Concreteness design).
 Points can be coloured by things like generated condition, and individual words can be identified by hovering over the points.

 <div class="figure" style="text-align: center">
 <img src="./images/shiny/visualise.gif" alt="Example usage of the Visualise tab." width="75%" height="75%" />